bickfordb/atomic/README.md

 # &#9883; ATOMIC &#9883;
 ## Description

 Atomic is a minimalist SQL library for Clojure intended to make a joy out of performing queries against a SQL database.
 It supports transactions, multiple connections and pools.
 Instead of providing an object interface it provides a straightforward SQL DSL which executes queries and returns result sets as sequences of maps.
+Also included are some utility functions to create Ruby-On-Rails style migrations.

 ## Usage